lrossy/simple_pool/README.md

 # simple_pool
 A very simple pooling service built to work with mariasql.

+Was created for an isolated use-case where using acquire + queuing connections in generic-pool wasn't as optimal as just sending them to the next connection, even if its busy.

 ```javascript
 var simple_pool = require('simple_pool');